fractal-analytics-platform/fractal-client/docs/source/install.md

 * `FRACTAL_SERVER`: fully qualified URL to the Fractal server installation
 * `FRACTAL_USER`, `FRACTAL_PASSWORD`: email and password used to log-in to the Fractal server.
-* `SLURM_USER`: name of the user on the SLURM cluster (only for when the Fractal Server is running with a SLURM backend).

 By default, `fractal` caches some information in `~/.cache/fractal`.
 This destination can be customized by setting `FRACTAL_CACHE_PATH`.